Our Staff

 John Dubler

 John Dubler is a retired IT Project Manager who has lived in Palm Springs since 2020.
 He is married to his husband for the last 11 years, and enjoys traveling and cooking.
-He enjoys running and recently joined the Palm Springs Gay Mens Chorus.
+John enjoys running and recently joined the Palm Springs Gay Men's Chorus.
 He grew up in the Chicago area, moved to NY (where he met his future husband), and they moved to Los Angeles together over 35 years ago.

 Shelley Alexa Somerville